Modern History Playlist

 Fun Facts

-Raja Rammohan Roy travelled to England in 1830 as an envoy of Mughal Emperor Akbar II.
+Raja Rammohan Roy travelled to England in 1830 as an envoy of Mughal Emperor Akbar II to plead his case for a pension.

 He was given the title 'Raja' by the Mughal Emperor.